Dieterbe/body.build/docs/2-exercise-selection.md

 * split squats and back squats similar activation in vastus lateralis, biceps femoris, glute max and erector spinae (it's stable enough)

 #### dumbell vs barbell
-mostly equivalent, but consider ROM
+mostly equivalent, but consider ROM, comfort and injury risk
 ##### triceps
 - using a bar (barbell press and overhead press) triceps can contribute more (pushing the bar apart), but need narrow grip (hands within elbows)
 - triceps don't really contribute to dumbell presses (you don't extend your elbows)